 - 1. State and Local League Responsibilities - a.
-The state League is responsible for organizing debates or forums for statewide offices, such as governor and U.S. senator. - b.
+The state League is responsible for organizing debates or forums for statewide offices, such as governor and U.S. senator.
+A forum coordinator should be appointed by the Voter Services Director and approved by the President. - b.
 Local Leagues need state Board approval to sponsor debates or forums in their areas involving statewide offices.
 Where appropriate, the state League will invite local Leagues and Leagues-at-Large to co-sponsor forums or debates involving candidates for statewide office. - c.
 Local Leagues and Leagues-at-Large have responsibility for debates or forums for U.S. representative, state senator, state representative, regional candidates, and all local candidates in their areas.